 Many of the requirements for registration have expiry dates to ensure that your knowledge, skills and judgment are current at the time of your final application.
 The Fees & Timelines chart lists all registration-related fees and timelines to help you anticipate the time and costs required to register as a pharmacist in Ontario.

-Following graduation from the IPG program, a person who plans ahead to meet application deadlines and is able to complete each requirement in the minimum time may complete the remaining registration process within four months.
-The entire registration process could be completed within 16 months.
+After successfully completing the IPG program, a person who plans ahead to meet application deadlines and completes each requirement in the minimum time may finish the remaining registration process within five months.
+The entire registration process could be completed within 21 months.
 Some applicants may require two to three years.
+These timelines may not apply to applicants who are eligible for the PEBC’s Streamlined Pathway process.

 *Non-exemptible requirement